ffund/tcp-ip-essentials/lab-dynamic/rip.md

 to see the current RIP database.
 Save the output.

-On router 1, idenfity the name of the interface that has the address 10.10.62.1 (e.g. `eth1` or `eth2`).
+On router-1, idenfity the name of the interface that has the address 10.10.62.1 (e.g. `eth1` or `eth2`).
 (You can refer to your previous `ifconfig` output, or you can use the `show ip route` output in the `quagga` shell, and look for the name of the interface that is directly connected to the 10.10.62.0/24 subnet.)
 This is the interface that connects Router 1 to the network segment that Router 2 is on.
 You will use this interface name in the following commands.

 Then, on Router 1, use the `quagga` shell to bring down this interface.
 Run